EricGebhart/EricGebhart.github.io/about.md

 ## Systems Developer.

-"Over 35 years of experience in Unix, C, Databases, and what not.".
+"Too many years of experience in Unix, C, Databases, Python, Clojure, and what not.".
 {:.lead}

 <!-- ![Screenshot](assets/img/blog/hydejack-8.png){:.lead} -->
 <!-- Hydejack's cover page on a variety of screens. -->
 <!-- {:.figure} -->

-**Freelance Digital Nomad:** The last 2 years Eric has been spending half his time in france/Europe, and half in the United States.
-If you would like to sponsor him with a work Visa in europe, he would be delighted to talk with you about potential opportunities.
-Eric is available as a consultant on site or remote, and would consider relocating if the right project, position and location came along.
+**Freelance Digital Nomad:** The last few years Eric has been spending half his time in france/Europe, and half in the United States.
+Eric is available as a consultant on site or remote.

-**skills:** Eric is a power user of Unix, and has written programming languages, publishing systems, Data analysis / data science, and Manufacturing work flows among other things.
+**skills:** Eric is a power user of Unix, and has written programming languages, publishing systems, Data analysis / data science, and Manufacturing work flows and has worked in many domains.
 His designs are compromised of reusable and composable components which facilitate adaptability and growth.
 He runs [Arch Linux](https://archlinux.org) on all of his computers, uses Emacs in Evil-mode as his editor and [XMonad](https://xmonad.org), written in _Haskell_, as [his window manager](https://github.com/EricGebhart/xmonad-setup).

-**Clojure** is the language that Eric has preferred in the last several years, but he has also worked with **Python** and **C** on smaller projects. *Scheme, rackett, haskell, common lisp, elisp, and lua* are a few of the other languages he also knows, some more than others.
-He has been primarily a backend developer for the last 20 years, but does have experience in **clojurescript**, **javascript** and the client server architecture.
+**Clojure** is the language that Eric has preferred in the last several years, but he has also worked with **Python** and **C** and Object oriented derivatives of C. Some other language experience includes  *Scheme, rackett, haskell, common lisp, elisp, and lua*  He has been primarily a backend developer for the last 20 years, In the 20 years before that he did full stack development including GUI frameworks and more recently has experience in **clojurescript**, **javascript** and the client server architecture.

 **NoSQL** or **SQL**, Eric is at home with both.
-He has been using **Cascalog** with **hadoop** most extensively along with some **Datomic** in the last 4 years, but has both used and written ORM's in C and Python.
+He has been using **Cascalog** with **hadoop** most extensively along with some **Datomic** in the last few4 years, but has both used and written ORM's in Clojure, C and Python.

 **Embedded** applications in *C* such as [qmk-firmware](https://github.com/qmk/qmk_firmware) for the computer keyboards he builds, or the _Rep-Rap_ firmware for the core-xy 3D printer he built,